hyperledger/fabric-test/tools/PTE/README.md

 ```

 ## Setup
-PTE can be used with either the stable `fabric-sdk-node` libraries obtained from the `npm` package manager, or it can be used with the latest source from https://github.com/hyperledger/fabric-test
+PTE can be used with either the stable `fabric-sdk-node` libraries obtained from the `npm` package manager, or the latest unstable libraries

 ### Use PTE with stable `fabric-sdk-node` libraries
 1. Download fabric-test sources: